nichol7s/timelines-site/pages/wear-a-mask.md

 * January 28, 2021; CBC: [Why you might want to start wearing better masks — even outdoors](https://www.cbc.ca/news/health/masks-coronavirus-variants-canada-1.5890893)
 * January 27, 2021; Slate e-Zine: [Do You Really Need Two Masks Now?](https://slate.com/technology/2021/01/coronavirus-two-masks-when-how.html)
 * Masks **do not** create a false sense of security, See Twitter [thread](https://twitter.com/robshirkey/status/1272945481820356608) by Rob Shirkey
-* Active since March; [Masks4all.co](https://masks4all.co) portal has been pushing the "masks for all" message.
+* Active since March 2020; [Masks4all.co](https://masks4all.co) portal has been pushing the "masks for all" message.
 And a [discussion forum on reddit for the same](https://www.reddit.com/r/Masks4All/)
 * Since March 2020; [damerousky.cz](https://damerousky.cz/en): Citizen made portal for making masks, started in the Czech Republic (Europe) and now an international multi-language effort
 * [DiyMasks.ie](https://diymasks.ie/) - more citizen made mask choices and links
 * October 15, 2020; Goddard's Journal video: [second review of mask studies](https://www.youtube.com/watch?v=9CGrBygEQY0) over the years and that they work